We all remember 2020, right?

-With the unprecedented turmoil of 2020, it makes total sense that folks are on the hunt for side hustles and passive income streams to help bring in some extra oney and build wealth.
+Well, given the frankly unprecedented turmoil, it makes total sense that lots of folks are on the hunt for side hustles and passive income streams to help bring in some extra money and build wealth.

-Whether you’re looking to work less (or not at all) or simply top up your regular income with a little extra on top, your bank account would no doubt be grateful for a little injection of cash.
+Whether you’re looking to work less (or not at all) or simply top up your regular income with a little extra on top, your bank account would no doubt be grateful for a little cash injection.

 There’s no reason why you should work hard to earn more.
 In fact, there are plenty of ways to generate passive income without investing much of your time or labor at all.

-What makes income passive?
-It’s when you don’t need to put too much ongoing effort into a revenue stream.
-Unlike most jobs, which require you to clock in for 8 hours a day, these are profitable ideas or projects which you can pretty much just set and forget.
+Unlike most jobs, which require you to clock in for 8 hours a day, these are profitable business ideas or projects which you can pretty much just set and forget.